intel/edge-developer-kit-reference-scripts/usecases/real-time/tcc_tutorial/Tutorial.md

 As demonstrated, partitioning the cache using Intel® Cache Allocation Technology (CAT) is a straightforward way to improve temporal isolation between real-time and best-effort workloads.

 This is just an example, and the configuration needs to be adjusted to your specific use case and processor.
 You can determine the cache topology, including the size and number of ways supported for a particular processor, by using the CPUID leaf "Deterministic Cache Parameters Leaf - 0x4."
-Additionally, Linux utilities like lstopo are very useful for getting an overview of the cache topology of a processor.
+Additionally, Linux* utilities like lstopo are very useful for getting an overview of the cache topology of a processor.
 Here are some references if you need more information about CAT ...

   - Public Intel® Time Coordinated Computing (TCC) User Guide - RDC #[831067](https://cdrdv2.intel.com/v1/dl/getContent/831067)
   - Intel® Resource Director Technology (Intel® RDT) Architecture Specification - RDC #[789566](https://cdrdv2.intel.com/v1/dl/getContent/789566)
   - Intel® 64 and IA-32 Architectures Software Developer’s Manual - RDC#[671200](https://cdrdv2.intel.com/v1/dl/getContent/671200)

-### 3. Intel® Speed Shift technology for Edge Computing
+### 3. Intel® Speed Shift Technology for Edge Computing

 In the third and final step of this tutorial, let's examine another aspect of power management: Performance states, or P-States.
 P-States enable the scaling of the processor's frequency and voltage to reduce CPU power consumption.
 They are part of Dynamic Voltage and Frequency Scaling (DVFS) features such as Intel® Speed Step, Speed Shift, and Turbo Boost Technology.
 Speed Step and Speed Shift adjust the processor's voltage and frequency within these P-States to balance power efficiency and performance, while Turbo Boost allows the processor to temporarily exceed the highest P-State to provide additional performance during demanding tasks.